 Research has shown that poor air tightness in buildings can be responsible for up to 40% of heat loss.

-Organisations that provide air testing services should be registered as part of an approved scheme such as, the Air Tightness Testing & Measurement Association (ATTMA), or the Independent Air tightness Testing Scheme (iATS).
+Organisations that provide air tightness testing services should be registered as part of an approved scheme such as, the Air Tightness Testing & Measurement Association (ATTMA), or the Independent Airtightness Testing Scheme (iATS).

-EPS Group are members of the iATS scheme and are therefore able to guarantee that our air pressure test certificates will be accepted by all Building Control Bodies.
+EPS Group are members of the iATS scheme and are therefore able to guarantee that our air tightness test certificates will be accepted by all Building Control Bodies.

 In order to achieve this pressure, a UKAS calibrated fan is temporarily placed within the the ‘building envelope’ to provide the required flow for the test.
 Generally the main door to the property is selected as the most suitable place to install the fan.